 Submitted: The applicant has concluded or terminated the study and has submitted a final study report to the FDA, but the FDA has not yet notified the applicant in writing that the study commitment has been fulfilled or that the commitment has been released.

 Fulfilled: The applicant has submitted the final study report for the commitment, and upon review of the final study report, the FDA is satisfied that the applicant has met the terms of the commitment.

 Released: The FDA has informed the applicant that it has been released from its obligation to conduct the post-marketing study because the study is either no longer feasible or would no longer provide useful information.

-As part of our ongoing commitment to transparency about our business operations, and to help people better understand our pricing practices in the United States, we are disclosing information about price increases for our medicines and vaccines.
+As part of our ongoing commitment to transparency about our business operations, and to help people better understand our pricing practices in the United States, in 2017 we began disclosing information about price increases for our medicines and vaccines.

 This information includes the average annual list and net price increases across our product portfolio since 2010 and prospectively.
 The disclosure also includes the average discount rate for our medicines and vaccines each year.